alexandrehuat/alexandrehuat.github.io/README.md

 # Public Projects

-* `2017-` __[The group fused Lasso for multiple change-point detection: A Python 3 implementation](https://github.com/alexandrehuat/chgpt-detection-lasso)__.
+* `2017-` [Not for release yet] __[The group fused Lasso for multiple change-point detection: A Python 3 implementation](https://github.com/alexandrehuat/chgpt-detection-lasso)__.
 This project implements the group fused Lasso as defined by [Bleakley and Vert, 2011](https://arxiv.org/abs/1106.4199); this method aims to detect breakpoints in multidimensional signals.

 * `2016.` For students or teachers: __Scientific and Technological Support in Primary School: An Introduction to Robotic Building and Programming for Children__ [[Report, French only]](https://www.dropbox.com/s/s3966fsgtphrx1s/ASTEP2016_AlexandreHuat_Rapport.pdf?dl=0).

 # Resume

-If you prefer so, see [my LinkedIn profile](https://www.linkedin.com/in/alexandre-huat/?locale=en_US).

 ## Professional Experience and Major Projects